 Events Organised & Assisted

-Through collaboration with PhD candidate Anna Vincenzi at the University of Notre Dame, we successfully proposed and were awarded funding for conference-workshop to take stock of what we mean by the ‘Age of Revolutions’ nowadays.
-The conference will feature a novel approach to integrate the research of existing and emerging scholars in the field over three days at the Global Gateway Center at Rome later this year.
-See the conference website here for details or contact myself or Anna for any questions.
+Together with Dr. Anna Vincenzi then at the University of Notre Dame, we successfully proposed and were awarded funding for conference-workshop to take stock of what we mean by the ‘Age of Revolutions’ nowadays.
+The conference featured novel approachs to integrate the research of existing and emerging scholars in the field over three days at the Global Gateway Center at Rome in December 2017.
+The conference programme is available here.

 The Gilder Lehrman Institute of American History aims “to promote the knowledge and understanding of American history through educational programs and resources” especially for K-12 students and teachers.
-Earlier this year, I assisted the deliver of Prof. Frank Cogliano’s week-long seminar “Thomas Jefferson and the World of the Enlightenment” here at the University of Edinburgh.
-My purview included welcoming thirty-two American teachers, giving them a historical tour through Edinburgh, arranging a guided museum visit, and chaperoning a visit to nearby St. Andrews.
+From 2017 to 2019, I’ve assisted Prof. Frank Cogliano’s week-long seminar “Thomas Jefferson and the World of the Enlightenment” at the University of Edinburgh.

 For ten years UoE, UoG, and UVA have held a monthly videolink seminar between scholars of American history in their respective history departments.
 I was honoured to be given the task of co-organising the seminar series for 2015-2016, which included liaising with my UVA counterpart, managing the software, and preparing presenters.
 My tenure also saw the first organised visit of the seminar participants, thanks to funding from the US Embassy London.
 I co-organised the five-day exchange for the seventeen scholars from the Scottish side to the UVA campus between April 11th-15th 2016.
 You can read an account here of the exchange as well as my own reflections here.